Our Favorite Family Summer Activities in North Lake Tahoe

 Magic Carpet Miniature Golf 5167 N Lake Blvd., Carnelian Bay, CA

 On cooler days or when we need a break from water activities we head over to the Magic Carpet Miniature Golf course in Carnelian Bay.
 We like to play a round or two before we head across the street to GarWoods for lunch or dinner (read more about GarWoods in this post).
 There are two 19 hole courses and one 28 hole course to choose from at Magic Carpet Miniature Golf.
 Our family has a tradition of taking a picture whenever one of us gets a hole-in-one.
 We also like to ham it up for the camera with all of the fun attractions on the course.
 The courses are well maintained and entertaining.
 Some favorites are an opening/closing castle door, a spider guarding a hole and golf club swinging back and forth over the hole.
 Restrooms, an indoor arcade and vending machines are also available on the premises.

 Roller Skating at Northstar

 During the summer months the Village at Northstar transforms their outdoor iceskating rink into a rollerskating rink.
 You are welcome to bring your own skates and enjoy the rink for free or you can rent classic roller skates or in-line blades for $15 and helmets for $5.00.
 Comfortable seating and fire pits surround the rink.
 Some of our favorite summer evenings have included roller skating and roasting s’mores at one of the fire pits with friends.
 You can bring your own s’more ingredients or pick up a s’more roasting kit in the village.
 There is also music at the rink on certain nights.

+You might find Our Favorite Spots to Eat in North Lake Tahoe and my Truckee Souvenir Shopping post also helpful.
 Don’t forget to let me know if you visit any of these spots during your next vacation.
 Happy Travels!